Assessment and Accreditation

 According to the Louisiana Department of Education, Compass is Louisiana’s educator support and evaluation system.
 Every teacher in a Louisiana public school is evaluated annually based on the four-tiered rating system: Highly Effective, Effective Proficient, Effective: Emerging, and Ineffective.
 The evaluation system provides educators with regular, meaningful feedback on their performance.
 The Compass Student Outcome score is generated by the achievement of student learning targets.
 The Compass Professional Practice score is generated through observations by teachers’ supervisors. the two scores are combined to generate the Compass Final Evaluation Scores that range from 1.00 to 4.00.
 Compass scores are linked to the teacher preparation programs that prepared the new teachers.

 Post-Baccalaureate completers have maintained overall mean scores in Student Growth ranging from 3.2 to 3.6.
-Over the last four reporting cycles, 0% of completers received an Ineffective rating.
+Over the last five reporting cycles, 0% of completers received an Ineffective rating.

 Master of Arts in Teaching completers have remained consistent in performance with mean scores ranging from 3.3 to 3.6 for the years indicated.
-Over 69% of completers have scored Highly Effective in Student Growth each year for the last four years of reported data.
+Over 68% of completers have scored Highly Effective in Student Growth each year for the last five years of reported data.

 The charts below identify first- and second-year teachers who obtained Compass Professional Practice scores in each of the four effectiveness levels after completing an initial certification teacher education program at McNeese State University.
 This score is used to measure the teacher’s demonstrated effectiveness in professional knowledge, skills, and dispositions.

-Post-Baccalaureate program completers have remained consistent from 2016 to 2022 on Compass Professional Practice scores with overall mean scores ranging from 3.3 to 3.4 and the total percentage of candidates scoring in the Effective Proficient and Highly Effective levels ranging from 95% to 98%.
+Post-Baccalaureate program completers have remained consistent from 2016 to 2022 on Compass Professional Practice scores with overall mean scores ranging from 3.3 to 3.4 and the total percentage of candidates scoring in the Effective Proficient and Highly Effective levels ranging from 95% to 98% in the previous five years and 100% in the 2023 data report.

-Data trends for Master of Arts in Teaching completers in Compass Professional Practice scores show an upward trend in the number of Highly Effective scores received from 42% in 2016 to 64% in 2022.
-Combined Effective Proficient and Highly Proficient percentages have also shown a consistent increase from 92% to 98%, with a trend in fewer scores at the Effective Proficient level and more scores at the Highly Effective level.
+Data trends for Master of Arts in Teaching completers in Compass Professional Practice scores show an upward trend in the number of Highly Effective scores received from 42% in 2016 to 68% in 2023.
+Combined Effective Proficient and Highly Proficient percentages have also shown a consistent increase from 92% to 98% in the previous five years and 100% in the 2023 data report.
+A notable increase in candidates scoring at the Highly Effective level can also be noted.

 Measure 2: Satisfaction of Employers and Stakeholder Involvement